Which iPhone Has 3 Cameras? Here’s The Complete List

 Again, with the iPhone 12 lineup, the only models to feature 3 cameras on their rear is the iPhone 12 Pro and the iPhone 12 Pro Max.
 These were Apple’s 2020 flagship models.

-Apple followed the exact same pattern with the iPhone 13 and iPhone 14 series, and it is expected to do the same with the iPhone 15 at the end of 2023.
+Apple followed the exact same pattern with the iPhone 13, iPhone 14 and its iPhone 15 series with the Pro and Pro Max models retaining the third-sensor and LiDAR.

 iPhones With 3 Cameras